thxsxth/POMDP_RLSepsis/README.md

 ### Data
 Open [mimic] database was used as the data source.
 Relationships of the schema can be found [here][schema].
+You need permission to access MIMIC Data, more information on this is given on their website.
+After getting access I would recommend using Big Query MIMIC project to quickly access already processed schema.

 Most of the preprocessing was done on Google Big Query Mimic-iii project,and preprocessed and cleansed using SQL on Big Query and Pandas.
 Pivoted Labs, Sofa Score related measurements and (Most Vasopressors) and Vitals are all available on Big Query in Derived Tables.